A Quantum Gate Architecture via Teleportation and Entanglement: A Photonic Architecture for QGATE

-Using these two entanglement mechanisms, we can construct logical qubits from linear resource states generated by arrays of QEs.
-Taking the foliated rotated surface code as an example, leaving the study of other QECCS to future work, the simplest approach to constructing the desired state is to use the QEs to generate the inter-layer entanglement along the quasi-time-like axis of the QECC state while using photonic fusion to generate the intra-layer entanglement forming each foliation.
+Using these two entanglement mechanisms, we can construct logical qubits from linear resource states generated by arrays of QEs by using boosted fusion to generate additional entanglement.
+Taking the foliated rotated surface code as an example, leaving the study of other QECCs to future work, the simplest approach to constructing the desired state is to use the QEs to generate the inter-layer entanglement along the quasi-time-like axis of the QECC state while using photonic fusion to generate the intra-layer entanglement forming each foliation.
 We will compare this case of intra-layer deployment of fusion to the other extreme of using photonic fusion for all inter-layer entanglement, with the QEs generating the entanglement in-plane.

 We use QC Design's Plaquette\texttrademark{} software to obtain numerical estimates of the logical error rate for the foliated rotated surface code of distance $d$ given a set fusion failure probability.
 The fusion failures are modelled by replacing fusion dynamics with an effective Pauli‑error model acting on the cluster state produced by the ideal fusions.
 This mapping from failed fusions to Pauli operators is constructed such that the resulting syndrome flips distribution matches the one obtained from the respective physical processes, namely fusion success, failure and erasures.
 The presence of errors in the resulting logical qubit is determined by monitoring the parity of specific fusion measurement products, known as checks.
 In the presence of QE errors, fusion failures, or fusion erasures, the parity of one or more checks may flip, indicating that an error has likely occurred during the logical qubit’s construction and thereby enabling its identification and potential correction.